ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 }
 ```

-Now our User Provider is able to search the array and return a *user object* in case of a match, or throw a `UserNotFoundException` exception if no user is found.
+Now our User Provider is able to search the array and return a user object in case there is a match, or throw a `UserNotFoundException` otherwise.

-However, as a general rule, passwords don't usually (and shouldn't) be stored directly.
-Instead, a *hash* generated with a one-way encryption algorithm is stored.
+However, as a rule, passwords should not be stored as plain text.
+Instead, a hash generated with a one-way encryption algorithm should be used.

 Consider this new user array: